OlleLindgren/pyrefact/README.md

 * Move code into primitive functions.
 * Invert `if`/`else` to put the smaller block first
 * De-indent code with early `continue` and `return` statements
+* Replace loops with comprehensions where that would be equivalent.

 ### Cleanup